snapshot-labs/snapshot-sidekick/README.md

 ### Storage engine

-This script is shipped with 2 storage engine.
+This script is shipped with 2 storage engines.

 You can set the cache engine by toggling the `STORAGE_ENGINE` environment variable.